NoelDeMartin/soukai/docs/guide/defining-models.md

 ## Collections

-The static attribute `collection` can be defined in the model class to indicate where models will be persisted.
+The static property `collection` can be defined in the model class to indicate where models will be persisted.
 For example, the following model will be stored in the `users` collection:

 ```javascript
 import { Model } from 'soukai';